 10.1.2 Public Key Identifiers

-The public key identifier for a raw public key certificate shall calculated as described in section 2 of IETF RFC 6920 [RFC6920] using the SHA-256 hash algorithm.
+The public key identifier for a raw public key certificate shall calculated as described in section 2 of IETF [RFC7507] [RFC6920] using the SHA-256 hash algorithm.
 The public key identifier shall be generated using one of the sha-256-120, sha-256-128 or sha-256 hash algorithms specified in IETF RFC 6920 [RFC6920].

 It is recommended that the public key identifier be as long as practical within the deployment constraints.